decker-edu/decker/resource/example/example-deck.md

   doi:10.1093/acprof:oso/9780195365825.001.0001.
 ```

-# Sequential Lists example {#example-seqlists }
+# Sequential Lists example {#example-seqlists}

 (1) Salman Rushdie, *The Ground beneath Her Feet* (New York: Henry Holt,
     1999), 25.

-(2) Bob Stewart, "Wag of the Tail: Reflecting on Pet Ownership," in *Enriching
+(2) Bob Stewart, "Wag of the Tail: Reflecting on Pet Ownership," in
-    Our Lives with Animals*, ed.
-John Jaimeson, Tony Bannerman and Selena Wong
+    *Enriching Our Lives with Animals*, ed.
+John Jaimeson, Tony
-    (Toronto, ON: Petlove Press, 2007),100.
+    Bannerman and Selena Wong (Toronto, ON: Petlove Press, 2007),100.

 Additional sources:

-(3) Elliot Antokoletz, *Musical Symbolism in the Operas of Debussy and Bartok*
+(3) Elliot Antokoletz, *Musical Symbolism in the Operas of Debussy and
-    (New York: Oxford University Press, 2008),
+    Bartok* (New York: Oxford University Press, 2008),
     doi:10.1093/acprof:oso/9780195365825.001.0001.

 # Links